mdsadiqueshakeel/AIRBNB-REPLICA-PROJECT/README.md

 # AIRBNB Replica Project

 ## Overview
 This project is a replica of the AIRBNB platform, built using Node.js, Express, and MongoDB.
-It allows users to create, read, update, and delete listings, as well as manage user authentication and reviews.
+It allows users to create, read, update, and delete listings, manage user authentication, and add reviews for listings.
+Additionally, it includes image upload functionality integrated with Cloudinary.

 ## Features
 - User authentication (Sign up, Log in, Log out).
 - View all listings.
 - Create, edit, and delete listings.
 - Add and delete reviews for listings.
+- Upload images for listings using Cloudinary.
 - Error handling for invalid input and non-existent routes.

 ## Technologies Used